EJIMVINCENT/monty/README.md

-ASK 3: Implement the swap opcode.
+**TASK 3:** Implement the swap opcode.
 The swap opcode interchanges the top two elements of the stack.

 The function initially verifies if there are at least two nodes in the list by checking if the next node is null.
 If it is, the program terminates and the appropriate error message is displayed on stderr.